 These benefits are not just restricted to apprenticeships and therefore predominantly school leavers; businesses can also take advantage of these benefits by offering their employees the opportunity to up-skill by completing on-the-job qualifications.
 Management may recognise that their existing employee’s skillsets within the business could be utilised elsewhere and offering these types of qualifications can be an easy way to rectify this.
 They can also provide a way to fill existing gaps in the workforce without necessarily having to invest in a new hire and it can help existing employees gain the skills needed to transition into a new department or get a promotion.

 Offering both apprenticeships and on-the-job qualifications can be hugely beneficial for companies; they are both excellent for helping businesses grow, improving employee engagement and nurturing the skills the workforce need for the future.
 Again, looking at it from a recruitment perspective, apprenticeships are a brilliant way to entice candidates to a business in order for management to then train and develop individuals into their ideal workforce, whilst offering the opportunity to study on the job is a great way to not only attract new talent but also retain existing talent.

-If you would like any further information about apprenticeship schemes/on-the-job qualifications and how these could aid your future career development or your business, please do not hesitate to contact me directly on 07943 710 160 or a member of our team on 0113 332 0678.
+If you would like more information on how these apprenticeship schemes can benefit your business please do not hesitate to contact me on 07974 366140 or a member of our team on 0113 3320678